kabbo1031/js-loading-spinner/README.md

-# js-loading-spinner
+# JS Loading Spinner

-Loading spinner using JavaScript
+A simple loading spinner built using JavaScript and CSS.

+This project demonstrates loading states and user feedback during async operations.